Published on August 10th, 2020

-Withdrawal Symptoms of Cannabis
+What Are the Withdrawal Symptoms of Cannabis?

 This type of drug includes marijuana, ganja, and hashish oil, among others.
 Cannabis is a very widely abused drug both here in the U.S. and abroad.
 Drugs like marijuana can be addictive and suddenly discontinuing use may result in withdrawal symptoms.
 Common withdrawal symptoms of cannabis include3:

 - Difficulty sleeping